Orbital state vectors: Derivation

-Because even satellites in low Earth orbit experience significant perturbations from Earth's non-spherical shape, Solar Radiation Pressure, Moon Tidal Effects, and Atmospheric Drag, the Keplerian elements computed from the state vector at any moment are only valid for a short period of time and need to be recomputed often to determine a valid object state.
+Because even satellites in low Earth orbit experience significant perturbations from non-spherical Earth's figure, solar radiation pressure, lunar tide, and atmospheric drag, the Keplerian elements computed from the state vector at any moment are only valid for a short period of time and need to be recomputed often to determine a valid object state.
 Such element sets are known as osculating elements because they coincide with the actual orbit only at that moment.
-Orbital State Vectors come in many forms including the traditional Position-Velocity vectors, Two-line element set (TLE), and Vector Covariance Matrix (VCM).